sir-pineapple/course-app/README.md

-A course selling application using MongoDB, ExpressJS and NodeJS
+A course selling application using MongoDB, Express.js and Node.js